optimization.py from machinable import Component class DummyOptimization(Component): def on_create(self): print( "Creating the optimization model with the following configuration: ", self.config, ) def on_execute(self): for i in range(3): print("Training step", i)

 # Life cycle

-Components expose a number of life cycle events that can be overwritten to hook into the execution cycle at a certain point.
+Components expose a number of life cycle events that can be overwritten to hook into the execution 'function call' at a certain point.
 All event methods start with

 on_ and are documented in the event reference.
 In the example above, the